Revolutionary People's Liberation Party/Front

 The Revolutionary People's Liberation Party/Front (Devrimci Halk Kurtuluş Partisi-Cephesi or DHKP-C) is a Turkish Marxist–Leninist communist party in Turkey.
 It was founded in 1978 as Revolutionary Left (Turkish: Devrimci Sol or Dev Sol), and has been involved in a militant campaign against the Republic of Turkey since the 1980s.
 It was renamed in 1994 after factional infighting.
 It is classified as a terrorist group by Turkey, the United States, the United Kingdom, the European Union and Japan.

 In 1980, the group began targeting active and retired Turkish politicians and security and military personnel, including assassinating prime minister Nihat Erim on 19 July.
 By 1990, it broadened its activities to include attacks on foreign entities, specifically targeting U.S. military and diplomatic staff and installations.

 Structure

 Devrimci Halk Kurtuluş Partisi-Cephesi or DHKP-C (alternatively DHKP/C) refers to two related entities.
 The former ("Party") refers to the group's political activities, while the latter ("Front") is a reference to the group's military operations.

 The group espouses a Marxist–Leninist ideology and holds an anti-U.S., anti-NATO position.
 It considers that the Turkish state is under the control of Western imperialism and seeks to end this control by violent and democratic means.
 In Turkey, the group is regarded as the primary exponent of "Marxist violence."

 It finances its activities chiefly through donations raised in Turkey and Europe.

-The People's Front (Turkey), a mass organization, and the Revolutionary Youth Federation of Turkey, a youth organization, are connected to the DHKP-C.